XJTU-WXY/DrugGENIUS/README.md

   - `-f` | `--filter`: Path of filter config file.
 Default: `./filter_generate.yaml`.
     > Filtering can be applied directly during generation process so that all generated ligands meet the criteria.
 To customize the filtering criteria, modify the `filter_generate.yaml` file
   - `-d` | `--device`: Device to use.
 Default: `cuda`.
-    > In a multi-GPU environment, specify the number to be used, such as `cuda:1`.
+    > In a multi-GPU environment, specify the order of GPU to be used, such as `cuda:1`.
 Multi-GPU distributed inference will be supported in future versions.
   - `--pp_proc`: Number of post-processing parallel processes.
 Default value is the total number of CPU cores on the device.
   - `--em_iters`: Max number of iterations for energy minimization.
 Default: `10000`
   - `--queue_len`: Maximum length of the cache queue.
 Default: `100`.